Mother and son hugging

 When the courts in Washington are reviewing a proposed custody arrangement, their primary goal is to serve the best interests of the child.
 Depending on the circumstances, this may involve joint custody or granting sole custody to one parent.

 Even if your divorce or separation is amicable, you should consider working with qualified child custody attorney David Partovi.
+When you hire Spokane-based attorney David Partovi, he will be by your side through every step of the custody process.
 Family law in Washington is simply too complicated - and there is too much at stake - to proceed without a legal advocate.

 • Mr. Partovi can help you fill out the necessary parenting plan forms, with or without the cooperation of the other parent.